ZJU-SEL/capstan/README.md

 capstan is a benchmarker which contains series of workloads and testing tools for Kubernetes.
 You can obtain the performance data of each type workload in the specific configuration of Kubernetes cluster offered by different cloud offerings.

-## What is the scope of this project?
+## What is the scope of this project

 capstan aims to provide a series of workloads and testing tools for Kubernetes cluster: